Puratinamu/fanlinc/doc/sprint1/sprint1.md

     - Assignee: Tanner Bergeron
     - Relates to CLOUD-9

-- CLOUD-28 Add users to contact list - Back End
+- CLOUD-28 Add users to contact list - Back End (unfinished due time constraits from assignments and midterms)
     - Assignee: Sean Applebaum
     - Relates to CLOUD-12

-- CLOUD-29 Make text posts to timeline - Front End
+- CLOUD-29 Make text posts to timeline - Front End (unfinished due time constraits from assignments and midterms)
     - Assignee: Sean Applebaum
     - Relates to CLOUD-14

-- CLOUD-30 Create Fandom (Front-End)
+- CLOUD-30 Create Fandom (Front-End) (unfinished due time constraits from assignments and midterms)
     - Assignee: Tanner Bergeron
     - Relates to CLOUD-16

-- CLOUD-31 Make text posts backend
+- CLOUD-31 Make text posts backend (not started due time constraits from assignmennts and midterms)
     - Assignee: Sofia Ilina
     - Relates to CLOUD-14

-- CLOUD-33 Create Fandom if does not exist - backend
+- CLOUD-33 Create Fandom if does not exist - backend (unfinished due time constraits from assignments and midterms)
     - Assignee: Sofia Ilina
     - Relates to CLOUD-16